 Caution: The formula does not apply to a series of future cash-flows (annuities).

 Example: Let’s say you want Rs 1100 after one year.
 How much you should invest today (in other words what is the present value of Rs 1100) if the rate of interest is 10%.

 So if you invest today Rs 1000, you will receive Rs 1100 after one year.

 The concept of present value is one of the most fundamental concept in the world of finance.
 It is the basis for many important concepts in Finance.

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Present Value.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Present Value.
+The Management Dictionary covers over 7000 business concepts from 6 categories.

 Related Business Content